oayanda/Devops-Tooling-Website-Solution/project_7.md

 ![mount](/images/31.png)

-Restrt httpd and check the status to make sure it is up and running.
+Restart httpd and check the status to make sure it is up and running.

 ```bash
 sudo systemctl restart httpd